The 37 federal charges against Donald Trump

 Grand jurors heard evidence and testimony brought forward from prosecutors and witnesses they chose to present.
 In a trial, a jury will hear from defence attorneys.

-Following Mr Trump’s formal indictment, prosecutors will share evidence with his legal team and likely begin motions to dismiss the case.
+Following Mr Trump’s formal indictment, prosecutors will share evidence with his legal team who likely begin motions to dismiss the case.

 Andrew Feinberg contributed reporting